vernonk/patternguide/README.md

 ## Development In-Progress

 PatternGuide is in active development.
-I'm hoping to have v1 complete by June 15, 2015.
-The following features are complete and
+I'm hoping to have v1 complete by <strike>June 15, 2015</strike> (obviously missed that one - thanks paycheck :-) - hoping to wrap v1 asap).
-active:

-* Gulp `localize` task
-* Reverse Proxy workflow
-* Documentation points
-* API roughly developed.
-This will serve to dynamically assemble a living style guide.

 ## Pattern Library Deconstruction